garrandall/popular-music-data/tracks/naked-marques-houston.md

 There's something 'bout that sexy skin your in
-Your clothes dont do you justice, so come out of them So baby take it off, so I can break you off
+Your clothes don't do you justice, so come out of them So baby take it off, so I can break you off
 And give you love, love, love
 Now its time to enjoy yourself